-I’ve spoken to and worked with close to 25,000 children and teenagers so far, so I know what will get them to respect you as a parent.
+I’ve spoken to and worked with close to 25,000 children and teenagers so far, so I know how to get your kids to respect you.

 When I say “respect”, I’m referring to a sense of admiration and honour that your children have toward you.

 I’m not referring to your children feeling afraid of you.

 In other words, if you want to get your children to respect you, you’ll need to earn it.

 What is respectful parenting?